CaidenG42507/Course-and-Gpa-Tracker/README.md

 # How to run

 1. Download this repo
-2. Open terminal in the project folder
+2. Open a terminal in the project folder
 3. Run:

 ```bash